Lucas-Shaiman/sandbox-blockchain/README.md

 - Decompress the file, then rename the whole folder as "sandbox-blockchain-tools" in a easy to access location from the terminal.

-## Setting up Test Blockchain PoA Network:
+## Setting Up A Test Blockchain PoA Network:

 - Open up a text editor to copy and paste important information